Methotrexate tablets for inflammatory conditions

 Pregnant or planning a pregnancy

-Methotrexate should not be taken if you are pregnant.
-If either you or your partner are taking methotrexate, talk to your doctor about contraception.
-If you or your partner wish to become pregnant, ask your doctor about stopping methotrexate.
-It should not be taken for at least 3 months before pregnancy.
+Methotrexate shouldn't be taken if you're pregnant.
+If you're taking methotrexate, talk to your healthcare provider about contraception.
+If you wish to become pregnant, ask your doctor about stopping methotrexate.
+It shouldn't be taken for at least 3 months before pregnancy.

 Like all medicines, methotrexate can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.